-During Flygh's first four years at Yale, the team has been recognized in multiple ways both on and off the ice.
-Forward Phoebe Staenz, who won a bronze medal at the 2014 Olympics with Team Switzerland, earned multiple Rookie of the Year honors in 2013-14.
-Goaltender Jaimie Leonoff was a second team All-Ivy League selection in 2012-13, and earned a spot at Hockey Canada's National Women's Program goaltending camp in June of 2013.
+During Flygh's first seven years at Yale, the team has been honored in multiple ways both on and off the ice.
+Forward Eden Murray has earnd multiple selections to Hockey Canada's National Women's Development Team camp.
+Forward Phoebe Staenz '17, who won a bronze medal at the 2014 Olympics with Team Switzerland, earned multiple Rookie of the Year honors in 2013-14 and was a first team All-Ivy League honoree in 2016-17.
+Goaltender Jaimie Leonoff '15 was a second team All-Ivy League selection in 2012-13, and earned a spot at Hockey Canada's National Women's Program goaltending camp in June of 2013.
 Goaltender Jackee Snikeris '11 was a first team All-ECAC Hockey honoree and ECAC Hockey Goaltender of the Year in 2010-11, and was selected to USA Hockey's annual Warren Strelow Goaltending Camp for the fourth straight time in 2011.